Jvondamm/llm_discord_bot/README.md

 </div>

 There are plenty of Discord chatbots that use a Llm as their backend.
-However, I wasn't able to find any that ran everything locally and privately, and couldn't find one where I could upload my own documents for processing.
+However, I wasn't able to find any that ran everything locally and privately, and couldn't find one where I could upload my own documents for RAG.

+RAG (Retrieval Augmented Generation) simply put is where the user's query is first used to *retrieve* information from a database, then given to the model along with the query to *generate* a response.
+This allows users to provide a model with data beyond it's training data, and for user-specific information.

+See an [article](https://research.ibm.com/blog/retrieval-augmented-generation-RAG) by IBM for a great explanation of RAG.

 This bot is a proof-of-concept project that a PC with average specs can run a locally hosted llm and a database for RAG in realtime.